Introduction: Biomedical Waste Recycling

 Once the collection is complete then the biomedical waste is stored in a proper & safe place.
 Segregated wastes of different categories need to be collected in containers.
-The duration of storage should not exceed 8-10 hrs in big hospitals (more than 250 bedded) and 24 hrs in nursing homes.
+The duration of storage should not exceed 8-10 hrs in big hospitals (more than 250 beds) and 24 hrs in nursing homes.

 Bio-Medical Waste Consists of

 - Soiled waste such as dressing, bandages, plaster casts, material contaminated with blood, tubes, and catheters